 View Wapta Traverse Bow Hut to Balfour Hut in a larger map

 The Scott Duncan Hut is located on a cliff bench below the northwest ridge of Mt.
 Daly at the south end of the Waputik Icefield.
 To access the Scott Duncan Hut from the Balfour Hut you need good weather and stable snow conditions as you must gain the Balfour High Col. This is often described as the crux of the Wapta traverse and with good reason as there is exposure to avalanches, ice fall and crevasses.
 Ensure that you have good weather for the day with unlimited visibility and start early to ensure you are over the pass before things start to warm with the mid day sun.
 Leaving the Balfour Hut you descend a small slope and then you have two options.
 The first and more common route is to ascend the Waputik Glacier by heading west around a cliff band and gaining a wide bench and heading directly towards the Balfour High Col with Mount Balfour on your right (be aware of potential ice fall here).
 The second and equally exposed option takes you under the cliff band and across the flats in a southerly direction where you then start ascending the lower slopes of Mount Balfour.
 Switch back up until you reach the Wapituk Glacier and head towards a prominent rock outcropping to the south.
 Directly right of this outcropping is a very thin ramp that will gain you the upper reaches of the route where things will mellow out a bit and take you away from icefall danger off of Mount Balfour.
-Ski tour across the High Col in a more Easterly direction for approximately 1km when you should be able to remove your skins and ski down the Wapituk Glacier heading for the north-west corner of Mt.
+Ski tour across the High Col in a more Easterly direction for approximately 1km when you should be able to remove your skins and ski down the Wapituk Glacier heading for the northwest corner of Mt.
 Daly.
 Caution is again required here as there are several crevasse features in your direction of travel.
-In white out conditions it can be very difficult to navigate the Scott Duncan hut so be sure to be prepared with the proper gear and skills.
+In whiteout conditions it can be very difficult to navigate the Scott Duncan hut so be sure to be prepared with the proper gear and skills.

 View Wapta Traverse Balfour Hut to Scott Duncan Hut in a larger map

 The most common exit from the Scott Duncan Hut is via Sherbrooke Lake and the Scheisser/Lomas route which is an 11km ski tour to the West Louise Lodge which puts you 14km west of Lake Louise on Highway 1.
-You loose approximately 1,190m / 3,900ft and requires 5 - 6 hours to complete and in bad weather can be quite challenging so you need to be prepared.
+You lose approximately 1,190m / 3,900ft and requires 5 - 6 hours to complete and in bad weather can be quite challenging so you need to be prepared.
 Leaving the Scott Duncan Hut you would ski around the cliff band immediately in front of the hut and then head in a southerly direction using Mt Daly as a handrail on your left and Mount Niles as your target.
 After a few kilometers you will come to a small peak go to the right of this and descend down to the westerly shoulder of Mount Niles.
 Continue due south on a very large bench that will provide a nice descent of almost 2 km that wraps around to your right (west).
-Be sure to ski far right until you know that you above Sherbrooke Creek, if you don't go far enough west you may get cliffed out in the trees.
+Be sure to ski far right until you know that you're above Sherbrooke Creek, if you don't go far enough west you may get cliffed out in the trees.
 Ski through the trees a short distance until you find Sherbrook Creek bed and then follow this out to Sherbrook Lake and cross it to the far end.
 Ascend the slope on your left and begin searching for the summer trail or remnants of ski tracks which will lead you east around the shoulder of Paget Peak to the West Louise Lodge on Highway 1 a few kilometers away.

 View Wapta Traverse Scott Duncan Hut to West Louise Lodge in a larger map